nordic-institute/X-Road/doc/Manuals/ig-ss_x-road_v6_security_server_installation_guide.md

 #### 2.2.1 Network Diagram

 The network diagram below provides an example of a basic Security Server setup.
+Allowing incoming connections from the Monitoring Security Server on ports 5500/tcp and 5577/tcp is necessary for the X-Road Operator to be able to monitor the ecosystem and provide statistics and support for Members.

 ![network diagram](img/ig-ss_network_diagram_Ubuntu.png)